Rhyanskipworth/eBook-For_Graduates/README.md

 Hello!

-This "eBook" is meant to be a "Fundamentals Guide" for the students with no prior experience in data science.
-Many of the resources recommended are free/affordable (as I wanted when I started).
-Every chapter is succinct and should be treated as a mere guide meant to point you along the path best suited for your own research and projects.
+This "eBook" is meant to be a "Fundamentals Guide" for students with no prior experience in data science, but have the curiousity to learn.
+Many of the resources recommended are free/affordable.
+Every chapter is succinct and should be treated as a simple guide, meant to point YOU along the path best suited for YOUR own research and projects.